deyanuz/JavaScript/README.md

   const specificDate = new Date(2024, 0, 1); // January 1, 2024 (month is 0-indexed)
   const fromString = new Date("2024-11-03T12:00:00"); // Date from string
   ```

-- **Explanation**: The `Date` object can represent the current time or specific dates.
+  The `Date` object can represent the current time or specific dates.
 The month parameter is zero-based, so January is `0`.

 ### Getting Date Information